Claims submission and reimbursement

 You can continue to use the funds remaining in your FSA to pay for eligible expenses incurred prior to the effective date you waived coverage.
 However, you will not be reimbursed for any expenses incurred after the effective date for which the FSA benefit was waived.
 You would still have until May 31 of the following year to submit claims for eligible expenses incurred prior to the effective date you waived coverage.
-See FSA reimbursement forms under Take action to access the paper claim forms and instructions for completing them.

 What happens to the money in my FSA if I no longer work for Vanguard?